 Homeowners insurance is a type of property insurance that covers private residences.
 It offers financial protection in case of an accident, theft or disaster involving your home.

 A standard homeowners insurance policy typically covers structural damage, personal belongings, liability and additional living expenses.

 1. Structural damage

+This is one of the key differences with homeowners vs renters insurance.
 In the case that your home suffers damage from theft, vandalism, or is destroyed by disasters such as fire, windstorms, hail, lightning or explosions, homeowners insurance can cover the costs of repairing or rebuilding it.

 Your mortgage lender might refer to this as hazard insurance, but don’t let that trip you up.
 It’s just part of your homeowners policy.

 Most policies also cover detached structures that are separate from your house, such as a garage or tool shed.
 These structures are generally covered up to a percentage of the insured value of your home’s physical structure, for example ten percent.

 2. Personal belongings